MarynaShavlak/dev-interview-hub/src/widgets/Page/model/selectors/README.md

     );
 };
 ```
-In this example, **'getUIScrollByPath'** is used to retrieve the scroll position for the current path, which is then applied to a component's style or logic.
+In this example, `getUIScrollByPath` is used to retrieve the scroll position for the current path, which is then applied to a component's style or logic.

 ## Conclusion
-- **'getUIScroll'**: Retrieves the entire **'scroll'** object from the Redux state.
+- `getUIScroll`: Retrieves the entire `scroll` object from the Redux state.
-- **'getUIScrollByPath'**: Retrieves the scroll position for a specific path, defaulting to **'0'** if the path does not exist.
+- `getUIScrollByPath`: Retrieves the scroll position for a specific path, defaulting to `0` if the path does not exist.